Easter Proposal

 As I was sketching, Anna Vic Webb asked if I could stop back and visit her studio when I was done with the sketch.
 When I got back to her studio, she was just wrapping up with several professors.
 She had a self portrait on display.
 The eyes were a disturbing red but impossible to avoid looking at.
 As I was talking to Anna.
 I kept glancing back at those red piercing eyes in the painting.
 Sections of the painting vibrated with florescent brightness.
 Hair was painted on the legs in a spiraling pattern similar to Van Gogh’s nigh sky.
 A lone wolf was peaking printed on her tee shirt in the painting.
 We had a long talk about art which was quite rewarding.
 I didn’t really critique the work but instead offered suggestions on techniques she might like to try to tie all the elements together.
 I lost track of time getting to chat about art.
 I finally slipped away when a professor came in to offer her critique.

-UCF Studio Art MFA program Mid-term Reviews.
+UCF Studio Art MFA program Fall Mid-term Reviews.

 When I first arrived, I saw all the students gathered around this common room table.
 I paused, not being sure if I was in the right place but then masked up and went inside.

 Meeting each artist in turn was such a thrill.
-First Stella explained how she planned to engineer a huge outdoor sculpture he plans to assemble.
-She sketched her ideas on a large newsprint pad which I can identify with since I communicate best while putting lines on paper.
+First Stella explained how she planned to engineer a huge outdoor sculpture she plans to assemble.
+She sketched her idea on a large newsprint pad which I can identify with since I communicate best while putting lines on paper.
 I will not describe the sculpture since I am hoping I might sketch the piece as it is assembled.

 In my sketch there is a knot of red and pink tubes hanging on the wall.
 This was done by Abigail (@artby.AMF).
 Her studio was straight down the hall from the large knotted sculpture.
 The knotting represents the bitter discomfort when the reproductive cycle is off.
 Her work was largely about women’s reproductive issues.
 The multi media work glowed with bright pinks and reds.
-For some women the egg does not make the journey down the fallopian tubes each month.
+For some women the egg does not make the journey down the Fallopian tubes each month.
 This would result in the woman not having a period for that month.
 The eggs just congregate in the ovary like pearls.
 I say that since some of her soft form sculptures have pearls sewn onto the ovaries.
 The conversation was fascinating and her work helps bring to light issues that even many doctors are unfamiliar with.

 Another artist, Alicia (@ally.artistic), had multimedia work that reflected her Japanese and Catholic roots.
 A sculpture of an angel reminded me of what the Greek goddess Artemis sculpture must have looked like when they were in full color.
 Another sculpt of a woman felt like Venus Rising from the Sea thanks to a found object of an opulent shell that she saves from the trash.
 Another sculpture of cakes was reminiscent of Wayne Thiebaud with the vibrant colors.
 She had magnificent golden sculpture by Bernini on her studio walls and perhaps someday she will produce work on that scale and grandeur.